-We began to manufacture and sell two API products, RHI API and porcine insulin API, as a result of our acquisition of Merck Sharpe & Dohme's, or Merck's, API manufacturing business in Éragny-sur-Epte, France, or the Merck API Transaction, in April 2014.
-The purpose for the acquisition was to enhance our vertical integration strategy as we target certain finished products for the injectable insulin market.
-However, we continue to sell RHI API to third parties, which helps fund our vertical integration strategy, including the ongoing technology transfer and supply arrangement between Merck and AFP.
+We began to manufacture and sell two API products, Recombinant Human Insulin, or RHI API, and porcine insulin API, as a result of our acquisition of Merck Sharpe & Dohme's, or Merck's, API manufacturing business in Éragny-sur-Epte, France, or the Merck API Transaction, in April 2014.
+The purpose of the acquisition was to enhance our vertical integration strategy as we target certain finished products for the injectable insulin market.
+However, we continue to sell RHI API and porcine insulin API to third parties, which helps fund our vertical integration strategy.